broadinstitute/gatk-sv/README.md

 * Per-sample dosage scores with plots
 * Ploidy estimates, sex assignments, with plots
 * (Optional) Outlier samples detected by call counts

+#### <a name="prelim-sample-qc">Preliminary Sample QC</a>
+The purpose of sample filtering at this stage after Module00b is to prevent very poor quality samples from interfering with the results for the rest of the callset.
+In general, samples that are borderline are okay to leave in, but you should choose filtering thresholds to suit the needs of your cohort and study.
+There will be future opportunities (as part of [Module03](#module03)) for filtering before the joint genotyping stage if necessary.
+Here are a few of the basic QC checks that we recommend:
+* Look at the X and Y ploidy plots, and check that sex assignments match your expectations.
+If there are discrepancies, check for sample swaps and update your PED file before proceeding.
+* Look at the dosage score (WGD) distribution and check that it is centered around 1.
+Optionally filter outliers.
+* Look at the low outliers for each SV caller (samples with much lower than typical numbers of SV calls per contig for each caller).
+An empty low outlier file means there were no outliers below the median and no filtering is necessary.
+Check that no samples had zero calls.
+* Look at the high outliers for each SV caller and optionally filter outliers; samples with many more SV calls than average may be poor quality.

 ## <a name="gcnv-training">gCNV Training</a>